EvaMaeRey/everyday_ggplot2_extension/README.md

 <!-- badges: end -->

-Everyday ggplot2 is a collection of resources for people that want to get into ggplot2 extension but might not be confident of how to do so (‘absolute newcomers’).
+Everyday ggplot2 extension is a resource for people that want to get into ggplot2 extension but might not be confident of how to do so (‘absolute newcomers’).

-Everyday is meant in the sense of *ordinary* – you don’t need to create a flashy ggplot2 extension for it to ‘count’.
+‘Everyday’ is meant in the sense of *ordinary* – you don’t need to create a flashy ggplot2 extension for it to ‘count’.
 You don’t need to have lots of people using the extension.
 You don’t need the extension to be on CRAN or write a package for the extension.
 You don’t even need a hex sticker\!
 It is nice if the extension does some work for you or just makes you happy.

-It’s also meant in the sense of *frequent* – practicing ggplot2 extension will probably make you better at extension - you’ll be in a position to write that next handy extension once when you have more under your belt.
+‘Everyday’ is also meant in the sense of *frequent* – practicing ggplot2 extension will probably make you better at extension - you’ll be in a position to write that next handy extension once when you have more experience under your belt.

-Yes, ‘The Design of Everyday Things’ also comes to mind for us.
+And, yes our title evokes, ‘The Design of Everyday Things’.
 We do want to thoughtfully design new avenues for bringing people into ggplot2 extension.

 And we also recognize that we might make ‘Norman’ (poorly designed)